HOT SCHEDULES

 RECIPES

-Recipes integration with Inventory allowed for real-time on-hand ingredient inventory (ingredients depleted accordingly as menu items sold), as well as menu item Cost and Profit (gross profit).
-Because at its core, Inventory is Accounting (whether it's costs, goods, etc.).
+Recipes integration with Inventory allowed for real-time on-hand ingredients inventory (ingredients depleted accordingly as menu items sold), as well as menu item Cost and Profit (gross profit).

 Recipes (left column) allowed for organization within a nested folder structure.
 Recipes could be Copied & modified (i.e., similar menu items with slight variations) vs. having to create every recipe from scratch.